(888)- 512-2870 (USA only)

 ** - In relation to our products, we consider long-term to mean 24 hours/day 7 days/week.

-Keen ovens are specifically designed according to the temperature range of the process, and the amount of electrodes to be stored.
+Keen rod ovens are specifically designed according to the temperature range of the process, and the amount of electrodes to be stored.
 The standard holding ovens are designed to accommodate a maximum temperature of 550F and the rebake ovens are designed to reach 999F.
 The higher temperature ovens have larger wall thicknesses to accommodate more insulation, explosion proof latches and digital programmable temperature controllers.
 The large, floor-positioned holding ovens feature basic digital temperature control, and the bench and portable ovens have analog temperature control or constant input without thermostatic control.

 Can I use a Keen portable holding oven for long term storage?